Litter Letter Project

-On Friday, October 1 at 4:00PM, just before the start of First Friday, there will be a dedication ceremony for the 2021 Litter Letter art piece.
+On Friday, September 30 at 4:30PM, there will be a dedication ceremony for the 2022 Litter Letter art piece.
 The dedication event is free and open to the public, and will feature brief remarks by project partners.
-Light snacks and refreshments will be provided, as well as live musical entertainment by Ryan Flores from 3:30-4:30PM (courtesy of the Curbside Culture program).
+Light snacks and refreshments will be provided, as well as live musical entertainment by Ryan Flores from 4:30-5:30PM (courtesy of the Curbside Culture program).
 Please DOWNLOAD THE AREA MAP for parking directions.

 Media inquiries and questions about the project should be directed to Andy Vick at andy@CulturalOffice.org.